kristinemlarson/gnssrefl/docs/pages/sc_index2024.rst

 Agenda
 ======
-**Date TBD** Basic principles of GNSS-IR, How to run the gnssrefl software
+**March 6** Basic principles of GNSS-IR, How to run the gnssrefl software

-**Date TBD** GNSS-IR for Water Level Measurements: Lakes, Rivers, Tides
+**March 7** GNSS-IR for Water Level Measurements: Lakes, Rivers, Tides

 The course meets each day from 12:00-14:00 CET.
 There will be a short break at the midpoint.